 Not everybody's timeshare is the same.
-There are a couple of different forms of timeshare agreements, along with several different systems which determine the owner's length of stay at the unit.
+There are a couple of different forms of timeshare agreements and several other systems that determine an owner's length of stay at the unit.
 Timeshares gained popularity decades ago and began with owners having a specified week to use every year at their resort.
-As the industry progressed, new options became available offering more flexibility with scheduling, such as the points system.
+As the industry progressed, new options became available, offering more flexibility with scheduling, such as the points system.

-We'll begin with the longest-standing and most commonly sold timeshare unit, and that is the fixed week system.
-Timeshare owners will have the vacation property to use for one single specified week of the year.
-This will take place at the same resort and during the same week of every year.
-This provides security for your vacation trip, as you will not have to stress about booking or finding a place to visit.
-However, it does not provide flexibility, and visiting the same place repeatedly may not be ideal for everyone.
-There are timeshare exchange systems where owners are able to trade their weeks, but usually there are additional costs to be able to trade weeks.
+We'll begin with the longest-standing and most commonly sold timeshare unit, the fixed week system.
+Timeshare owners will have their vacation property and amenities to use for one single specified week of the year.
+It will occur at the same resort and during the same week of every year.
+A fixed-week timeshare provides security for your vacation trip, as you will not have to stress about booking or finding a place to visit.
+However, it does not offer flexibility, and seeing the same place over and over may not be ideal for everyone.
+Owners can look into a timeshare exchange company (i.e., Interval International) to trade their weeks, but usually, there are additional exchange fees with changing your timeshare week.

 With a floating week system, flexibility is the main selling point.
-Rather than the same week every year, you can select a new week each year so you can experience vacations during different seasons.
-The main downside to this system is the competition for weeks during peak seasons such as summer and holidays, so it can be quite difficult at times to book the week(s) you want.
-This can be troublesome for those with set work schedules, as a unit may not be available during your vacation period; with more flexibility comes less security.
+Rather than the same week every year, you can select a new week each year to experience your vacations during different seasons.
+The main downside of this system is the competition for weeks during peak seasons such as summer and holidays, so it can be tricky to book the week(s) you want.
+That can be troublesome for those with set work schedules, as a unit may not be available during your vacation period of time; with more flexibility comes less security.

-Points-based systems are a new addition to the timeshare industry.
-Instead of owning a set week every year, owners get a certain amount of points they can use like currency to purchase time to spend at resorts.
-Owners have many options with this one, as they can use their points across different locations with their resort company and are not constricted to just one week or one location.
-However, more flexibility on scheduling and dates leads to more competition between owners, which can ultimately lead to more difficulty when booking.
+Points-based timeshares are a new addition to the timeshare industry.
+Instead of owning a set week every year, owners get a certain amount of points they can use as currency to purchase time to spend at resorts.
+Owners have many options with this one, as they can use their points across different resort locations with their resort company and not get constricted to just one week or one location.
+However, more flexibility on scheduling and dates leads to more competition between owners, ultimately leading to more difficulty when booking.
 We recommend attempting to spend your points up to 12 months in advance.
-Too often, timeshare owners find themselves with less points than they need, or an inability to spend the points they do have due to blackout dates.
+Too often, timeshare owners have fewer points than they need or cannot spend the points they do have due to blackout dates.

-Imagine thinking that you're on your way to accomplish your dream of traveling the world, only to find out that there are additional fees every year -- on top of your initial fee -- to obtain the privilege to do so.
-Many timeshare owners experience this because they are left unaware of these fees by salespeople.
-For example, timeshare maintenance fees can be a real dealbreaker for many, which is why they are kept under wraps during some sales pitches.
-These fees may seem insignificant in the beginning, but here's the catch: their cost increases every single year.
-These fees have to be paid every year whether you use the property or not.
+Imagine thinking that you're on your way to accomplishing your dream of traveling the world, only to find out that there are additional fees every year -- on top of your upfront cost -- to obtain the privilege to do so.
+Many timeshare owners experience this because they are left unaware of these special assessments by salespeople.
+For example, timeshare maintenance fees can be a real dealbreaker for many, so they are often kept under wraps during some sales pitches.
+These fees may seem insignificant initially, but here's the catch: their cost increases every year.
+Owners must pay these fees every year whether or not they use the property.

-Timeshares should not be looked at in the same way as other forms of real estate, and that is no more obvious than in the resale market.
+Timeshares should not be considered the same as traditional real estate, which is no more apparent than in the resale market.

-The Federal Trade Commission warns against comparing timeshares to other forms of real estate because there is a real lack of ownership.
+The Federal Trade Commission warns against comparing timeshares to other real estate types because there is a lack of ownership.
 Instead, they are more comparable to other alternatives for vacation rentals.
-Timeshares are more similar to hotels, Airbnb's, and vacation homes than traditional real estate.
+Timeshares are more similar to hotels, Airbnbs, and vacation homes than traditional real estate.
 So why do people keep coming back to the timeshare industry?
 Well, the salespeople of these timeshare companies are very good at coercing people into their sales pitch rooms and then pitching timeshare as the least expensive vacation option.
-That could be the case at first, but over time, the fees associated with the timeshare increase and can quickly become unbearable.
+That could be the case at first, but the fees associated with the timeshare increase and can quickly become unbearable over an extended time period.
 Not only that, but timeshare ownership usually means a lifetime agreement.

-Here's the good news: if you haven't already been tied up with a timeshare, these other vacation options are less expensive and do not have near as many restrictions when it comes to booking and scheduling.
-Vacation ownership should not be limited to just one week and it should not have constraints on location or dates.
-When many timeshare owners are unable to book with their resort property, they end up having to stay in a hotel room when they have already paid for their timeshare.
+Here's the good news: if you haven't yet committed to a deeded timeshare, these other vacation options are less expensive and do not have near as many restrictions with booking and scheduling.
+Vacation ownership should not be limited to just a one-week timeshare, and it should not have constraints on location or dates.
+When timeshare owners cannot book with their resort property, they have to stay in a hotel room even though they have already paid for their timeshare.
 Why even have a timeshare if that happens to you?
 A timeshare company will not treat you as a valued client because they know they already have you stuck in their agreement.
 Take your money and time elsewhere for better service and a better vacation.

 No matter what type of timeshare you have, the limitations they all have are glaring.
-It is well-known how difficult scheduling can be with a timeshare resort, so there is sometimes no guarantee for your vacation.
-It remains challenging to find one open week a year at most premier locations.
-Timeshares simply work best in their original form as a fixed week every year, as that at least guarantees you guaranteed time to spend at the property.
-With floating weeks or the points system, a timeshare owner can easily be scammed into believing they are getting more for their money, when really they just get more of a headache.
-Imagine paying for the mortgage and maintenance of a vacation property and barely being able to use it.
+It is well-known how difficult scheduling can be with a timeshare developer, so there is sometimes no guarantee for your vacation.
+Finding one open week a year at most premier locations remains challenging.
+Timeshares tend to work best in their original form as a fixed week every year, as that at least gets you guaranteed time to spend at the property.
+The resort can easily scam a prospective buyer with a floating week or the points system into believing they are getting more for their money.
+Imagine paying mortgage loan monthly payments and yearly maintenance fees for a vacation property you barely get to use.
 That's the reality for most timeshare owners.

-If you are considering buying a timeshare and wondering how many times a year you will be able to use it, just remember many timeshare owners are wondering if they'll even be able to use theirs once some years.
+If you are considering buying a timeshare and wondering how many times a year you will be able to use it, remember that many timeshare owners are wondering if they'll ever be able to use theirs.